edk0/IAmARelayBotAMA/README.md

 This is a horrible hack I threw together in a couple of days.
 It's messy.
-If it doesn't work, doesn't do what you want, or is in any other way satisfactory...
+If it doesn't work, doesn't do what you want, or is in any other way unsatisfactory...
 I honestly don't care.
 You can ping me about it on IRC if you *really* want.